 What Is The Role Of An Escrow Agent In Real Estate Sales?

 When the buyer and seller agree that all sale terms have been met, they close on the home.
 Upon closing, the escrow agent will create a new deed, listing the buyer as the new owner of the home.
-They’ll also close the escrow per the instructions, which may include releasing the earnest money deposit back to the home buyer, who can use it towards their down payment or closing costs.
+They’ll also close the escrow per the instructions, which may include releasing the earnest money deposit back to the home buyer, who can put it toward their down payment or closing costs.

-Should I Trust An Escrow Agent?
+Should You Trust An Escrow Agent?

 Escrow agents are bound by a fiduciary duty – not just the highest obligation created in law but their own ethical obligation as well – to act in the best interests of both parties and make sure the terms of the agreement are fulfilled.